Royals vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Corbin Carroll and the Arizona Diamondbacks will play Vinnie Pasquantino and the Kansas City Royals on Monday at Chase Field, at 9:40 PM ET.
+Corbin Carroll and Vinnie Pasquantino are the hottest hitters on the Arizona Diamondbacks and Kansas City Royals, who meet on Tuesday at Chase Field, at 9:40 PM ET.

-The Royals are +105 moneyline underdogs in this matchup against the Diamondbacks (-125).
-The contest's over/under has been set at 10 runs.
+The Diamondbacks are -145 moneyline favorites for this matchup with the Royals (+120).
+The game's total has been listed at 10 runs.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.